 Limitations of Liability for Client Money Held

 In the event of a banking failure it is unlikely that the firm would be held liable for any losses of client account money.
-If a corporate body client is not considered a small company by FSCS, then they will not be eligible for compensation.

 We currently hold our client account funds in National Westminster Bank.
 The £85,000 Financial Services Compensation Scheme (FSCS) limit will apply to each individual client so if you hold other personal monies yourself in the same bank as our client account, the limit remains £85,000 in total, so it may be advisable to check with your own bank as some banks now trade under different trading names.
 In the event of a bank failure you agree to us disclosing details to the FSCS.

-With effect from 3rd July 2015, the FSCS also provides a £1,000,000 protection limit for temporary high balances held with a bank, building society or credit union if it fails.
+Since 3rd July 2015, the FSCS also provides a £1,000,000 protection limit for temporary high balances held with a bank, building society or credit union if it fails.
 Further details relating to what constitutes a temporary high balance and the rules relating to the protection can be found at www.fscs.org.uk.
 In the event of a bank failure you agree to us disclosing details to the FSCS.